rahul-jangra/book-notes/java-concurrency-in-practice.markdown

 * *Publishing* an object means making it available to code outside of its current scope.
 An object that is published when it should not have been is said to have *escaped*.
 * Any object that is *reachable* from a published object by following some chain of nonprivate field references and method calls has also been published.
 * Once an object escapes, you have to assume that another class or thread may, maliciously or carelessly, misuse it.
 This is a compelling reason to use encapsulation.
+* An object is in a predictable, consistent state only after its constructor returns, so publishing an object (via `this`) from within its constructor can publish an incompletely constructed object.
 * In Java inner class instances contain a hidden reference to the enclosing instance.
 A mechanism by which an object or its internal state can be published is to publish an inner class instance.
-* An object is in a predictable, consistent state only after its constructor returns, so publishing an object (via `this`) from within its constructor can publish an incompletely constructed object.
+A common way `this` reference escapes is when we define an anonymous inner class in a constructor, escale happens because of the hidden reference of `this` in the inner class.
+* Another common way `this` escapes is when a thread is started in a constructor.
+This new thread might see `this` in an incompleted state.
 * You can avoid this improper construction by using a private constructor and a public static factory method.

 ##### 3.3: Thread confinement